genai-ecommerce/genai-ecommerce.github.io/pages/GenAIECommerce2025/index.md

 ## Information for the day of the workshop

 **Workshop at RecSys2025**
-- Paper submission deadline: TBD
+- Paper submission deadline: August 7, 2025
-- Paper acceptance notification: TBD
+- Paper acceptance notification: August 25, 2025
+- Camera-ready manuscript deadline: September 4, 2025
 - Workshop: September 22, 2025

 # Schedule